WeAreFairphone/fprsdb/README.md

-These are example JSONs we expect to receive from FP servers:
+These are example JSONs we expect to receive

-##Meetups
+##Fairphone

 ```JSON
 {